 Finally, I found that I learned a lot from the depiction of Benny’s mother in this game.
 Over the course of the story, your mother really pushes you to be an outstanding piano player.
 At first, you can tell that she’s excited Benny is able to pick up the piano quickly, and she wants to capitalize on his natural ability.
 But her desire for Benny’s success quickly becomes an unhealthy obsession, and you’re able to experience the impact this obsession has through Benny’s eyes.
 His mother’s obsession is a large part of the reason Benny views his worth in terms of his talent and accomplishments.
 As stated before, we need to recognize our worth is in who we are, not in what we do.
 But it is just as important to realize this applies to our view of others’ value as well, especially when it comes to the relationships we have with our children.

 I can’t say that there’s anything in this game that directly flies in the face of any Catholic teaching I’m familiar with.
 The game does spend a lot of time in a place we Catholics would compare to purgatory, so you might wonder how accurate this depiction is.
 No one knows for sure exactly what the afterlife looks like, but a brief definition of purgatory tells us that it is a “place or state of suffering inhabited by souls of sinners who are expiating their sins before going to heaven.”
 Considering what we learn about Benny by the end of the game, I think the game actually portrays a decent interpretation of purgatory.
 In the beginning of the game, Benny does not have a super-positive view of his time on earth – a trait that might belong to someone who might not be ready to enter into heaven.
 But after the ferryman presents Benny with some hard truths, and nudges him in the right direction, Benny’s state of mind changes into something we all might find more attractive.
 Not only do we get to experience this positive change from Benny’s point of view., but when the ferryman really puts stakes on Benny’s storytelling, it makes living through Benny’s story that much more uncomfortable.
-At a minimum, we should expect the process of expiating sins to be uncomfortable, if not outright painful.

 Also, without giving too much away, the “gatekeeper” you encounter at the end of the game is anthropomorphized, similar to the ferryman.
 While I don’t think that’s a great way to depict God, there isn’t anything explicitly stating that’s who this is supposed to be.
 I personally thought of the gatekeeper more as an angel or angel-like entity, which made the depiction much more palatable.
 All in all, I found the game to offer a very inoffensive image of the afterlife.